Bid for a 470 Championship

 - 2020 and 2021 470 Junior World Championships

 - 2021 470 Junior European Championships

 - 2019, 2020 and 2021 470 Master's Cup

 Take a look at the 470 Championship Organisation Plan to see future venues already decided.

 Please be aware that we combine the Open Junior 470 European Championship with the 420 Class Junior European Championship.
 For the 2020 Junior European Championship, it is the International 420 Class Association who decides the venue for the Championship.

 All bids are presented for approval by the 470 General Assembly Meeting, which is held annually, either during an International 470 Championship or in conjunction with the ISAF Annual Conference.
 The details below set out the requirements for bidding.

-All bids should be submitted by the deadline (to be confirmed in line with date of 2018 470 AGM).
-If you have any queries, please contact firstname.lastname@example.org
+All bids should be submitted by the deadline of 19 April 2018, 1400 hours UTC.
+If you have any queries, please contact email@example.com